Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose a novel \modelname{} for multi-domain SR, which thoroughly transforms SR into text generation via a behavior-tuned PLM.
+In this work, we propose a novel unified pre-trained language model enhanced sequential recommendation for multi-domain SR, which thoroughly transfers the next item prediction task to a text generation task supported by a behavior-tuned PLM.
 Extensive experiments with detailed analyses verify the effectiveness and robustness of \modelname{}, shedding light on future large pre-trained recommendation models.

-In the future, we will jointly consider multi-modality information and fuse them with behavioral information.
-We will also explore more sophisticated personalized prompts and user instructions for a better user experience in SR.
+In the future, we will jointly consider more modality information besides texts (e.g., visual information), and conduct better cooperation between ID-based and modality-based item representations.
+We will also explore more sophisticated personalized prompts and user instructions to better extract accurate and informative knowledge from PLM for a better user experience in recommendation.
+For the practical deployment of PLM-based pre-trained recommendation models, the efficiency issue should also be carefully considered.